sayleechandavarkar/VSD-IAT/README.md

    exploring the entire ASIC design flow using the OpenLANE tool along with the Skywater 130nm PDK.

 ### DAY 1
-  One Day 1 we begin by understanding the entire RTL2GDS flow along with understanding the inner workings of Openlane in conjunstion with Skywater 130nm PDK
+  One Day 1 we begin by understanding the entire RTL2GDS flow along with understanding the inner workings of Openlane flow

+  Let's Review the RTL2GDS Flow
+  #### RTL2GDS2

+  #### OPENLANE FLOW